KillStreakBlank/AI-council/README.md

-I see the issue with the formatting.
-Let's address it by making sure each code block and instruction is correctly formatted:

-markdown
-Copy code
 # AI Council

 An ambitious and probably impossible idea to get many AI to work together on a task using weighted voting based on each AI's abilities.